-In the early 1980s, Condor Tips was founded, producing high-quality alpaca fabrics.
-Two years later, Tumi Knit was founded to produce mainly alpaca fibre sweaters.
+In the early 1980s, Condor TIPS was founded, producing high-quality alpaca fabrics.
+Two years later, Industrial Tumi Knits was founded to produce mainly alpaca fibre sweaters.

 After 20 years of experience in yarns production and foreign trade activities, Grupo Inca decided to merge the latter two companies.
 Thus, in 1996, Incalpaca TPX was born.

 Incalpaca works with the world's leading fashion brands and exports to more than 50 countries worldwide.